fschaal/eloy-bot/README.md

 6. Set environment variable (API-Key, url, ect) for the modules you would like to use.
     Note: SLACK_TOKEN is required for the bot to start and the WIT_TOKEN is required in order to process any sentences.
 7.  `npm start`
-8. Talk to Eloy on Slack :) Eloy will by triggered by mention or direct-message.
+8. Talk to Eloy on Slack :) Eloy will be triggered by mention or direct-message.

 ## Contributing
 1. Fork it!